5 unique ways to paint a bookshelf

 This colour is Fusion Mineral Paint’s Midnight Blue.
 It’s such a popular colour at the moment.

-Again, coupled with Cappuccino Stain and Finishing Oil, for the top and shelves.
+As it’s such a warm brown, I used Cappuccino Stain and Finishing Oil, for the top and shelves.
+It gives it a lovely, cohesive look.

 This was a commission piece, so I can’t claim the credit for the design.
-This was the brainchild of my tweenage (10-year-old) customer.
+This was the brainchild of my tween (10-year-old) customer.

 The bookcase cost about £30 and was in great condition.
 Always a good start.

-I had one requirement given to me by the tweenager’s parents, not to use any of my ”luminous pinks”.
+First things first, I had one requirement given to me by the tween’s parents, not to use any of my ”luminous pinks”.
 Funnily enough, my bright pinks usually sell quickly, but I accepted the restriction.

 My customer chose the lovely, muted pink chalk paint, Tea Rose.

-Then for the glam part, they asked for 50 stars across the top and cascading down the sides.
+Then for the glam part, they asked for 50 stars across the top and cascading down the sides of the bookcase.

 I love gold and a stencil, so they spoke to my heart!
 They were thrilled with how it turned out.

-A great bookshelf into their early teenage years.
+A cool idea coupled with a great display space for into their early teenage years.

-Here’s how I made it, including the YouTube tutorial.
+Here’s how I made the perfect storage for a tween.

 No fancy embellishments, stencils, decoupage or stain on this one.
-A simple way to paint a bookcase.
+Sometimes the simple way is the best way to paint a bookcase.

 This bookcase cost £15 and was in good condition.